shacharm2/CarND-LaneLines-P1/README.md

 2. changing road color, can be seen two different colors and two boundaries, both of which has caused outlier hough lines
 3. shadows - different illumination has caused multiple outlier lines as well

 Working in the native CIELab colorspace and treating lanes as road outliers has increase robustness to these illumination based noise.
+Residual outliers have been filtered out in the consequent stages of the pipeline.

 ### ***2. Identification of potential shortcomings with current pipeline***

-One potential shortcoming would be what would happen when the vehicle might change lanes, as it gives preference to lanes in the 40%/60% width of the image.
+One potential shortcoming would be what would happen when the vehicle might change lanes, as it gives preference to lanes in the 40/60 percentile width of the image.

 Another shortcoming could be that straight lines work well for long straight drives, but not as well for a lot of types of roads which are curved.